ZainRizvi/ZainRizvi.github.io/_drafts/using-gpus-with-r-in-jupyter-lab.md

 - Jupyter Notebooks

 ---
 Have you ever tried installing drivers for your Nvidia GPUs?
 The first time I tried, I spent the better half of an afternoon trying to get that done.

 And once I realized I'd also have to recompile a bunch of packages to actually use those GPUs, I was ready to give up.

-Things have gotten a  better since then.
+Things have gotten a lot better since then.

 In this post I'll share an easy way to setup your R language Jupyter Notebooks to use GPUs.
 (Though if you prefer to use R outside of a notebook, these steps let you do that too)